keijiro/unity-midi-input/README.md

 1. Drag and drop the contents of this repository into the Project view.
 2. Add the **MidiInput** script component to a game object.
-3. In Script Execution Order settings (Edit -> Project Settings -> Script Execution Order) set the **MidiInput** script to the highest priority.
+3. Open Script Execution Order Settings (Edit -> Project Settings -> Script Execution Order) and set the **MidiInput** script to the highest priority.

 Function reference
 ------------------